-Do not use all caps for all cap

-FRESH GARLIC BREAD
+WriteShop 153

-My mom's garlic bread is a scrumptious, mouth-watering

-Just one whiff of this experience.
-Fresh and spicy, this aromatic loaf puts you in a oxponence in a spiet, and arentation is an internal inter trance.
-Oh, and the smell of this bread is tempting and zesty;

-you'll die to get a whiff (Hot) moist and soft describes my mother's ? "w\.

-baked goodie.
-Golden and yummy, this flavorful food never fails to satisfy your tast buds.
+Lesson 5: Describing a Food Do not use all caps not use all carrie for should be as rest of Student's First Revision (Edited) FRESH GARLIC BREA My mom's garlic bread is a scrumptious, mouth-watering Just one whiff of this tempts me to (do what?) experience., Fresh and spicy, this aromatic loaf (puts you in a frag[.]
+Oh, and the smell of this bread is tempting and zesty trance). you'll die to get a whiff.
+(Hot) moist and soft describes my mother's 7a . c . vague vague baked goodie.
+Golden and yummy, this flavorful food never fails se ، to satisfy your tast buds.
+Try this : "The moist, soft (what?) tastes (adj.) and (adj.)."

-Try this:

-"The moist, soft (what?) tastes (adi.) and (adi.)."

 Remove this sentence, Ben.
-It's a bit awkward, but it has some great words that I hope you'll pull out and use elsewhere!
+It's a bit awkward, but it has some great words that I hope you'll pull out and use elsewhere?!

 (Note: For easier editing practice, we have increased the spacing of this paragraph.
 Normally you would ask students to retype paragraphs that cannot be edited because of improper spacing.)
+154 WriteShop

+Name Beh

-Name Beh Subject Describing a Food
+Subject Describing a Food